 I have many collective nouns that I’m fond of, but in particular ‘a loot of weka’ was a lightbulb moment for me.
 Weka are such cheeky birds and will steal your lunch if you’re not looking, so a loot of weka sums up their mischievous nature quite nicely.

 ‘A siren of saddlebacks’ is also a favourite, they make very loud alarm-like calls, and when a group of them are calling in unison it sounds like a siren.
-I’m also quite fond of ‘a chime of riflemen’, in the forest a pair of rifleman will constantly chat to one another, their tiny gentle ‘peep’ calls seem to chime back and forth.
+I’m also quite fond of ‘a chime of riflemen’, in the forest, a pair of riflemen will constantly chat to one another, their tiny gentle ‘peep’ calls seem to chime back and forth.

 What sparked your passion for our native birds?
-Was there a particular moment, place you can recall?
+Was there a particular moment or place you can recall?